maauso/infinitetalk-api/plan.md

 **Acceptance Criteria**

-1. Given a 2-min WAV with silences, generates N chunks in temporary folder.
+1. ✅ Given a 2-min WAV with silences, generates N chunks in temporary folder.
-2. If audio ≤ `ChunkTargetSec`, returns slice with a single path.
+2. ✅ If audio ≤ `ChunkTargetSec`, returns slice with a single path.
-3. Tests with test WAV file (can be generated with `ffmpeg -f lavfi`).
+3. ✅ Tests with test WAV file (can be generated with `ffmpeg -f lavfi`).
-4. Temporary file cleanup managed by caller (returns paths).
+4. ✅ Temporary file cleanup managed by caller (returns paths).

 ---

-## Phase 3 — Package `internal/job` (Job Aggregate)
+## Phase 3 — Package `internal/job` (Job Aggregate) ✅ COMPLETED

+> **Status**: Completed (2024-12-01)

 **Description**
 Implement the Job aggregate with its domain, repository and use case: